Command-line Options

 racket -l herbie shell

 Use Herbie via a command-line shell.
-Enter an FPCore expression and Herbie will print its more-accurate version.
+Enter an FPCore expression and Herbie prints faster and more accurate alternatives.

 racket -l herbie improve input output